pimoroni/grow-python/examples/README.md

 * `icon` - Optional icon image for the channel, see the icons directory for images.

 ## General Settings

+An additional `general` section can be used for global settings:

 * `alarm_enable` - Whether to enable the alarm
 * `alarm_interval` - The interval at which the alarm should beep (in seconds)